SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-The Forum Hotel is a wonderful moderately-priced hotel close to many of the most popular historical sites in Rome.
+I’d recommend the Forum Hotel.
+It’s a wonderful, moderately-priced hotel close to many of the most popular historical sites in Rome.

 3. Best Rome Area for Restaurants